zachfedor/zachfedor.github.io/_posts/2016-02-06-virtualbox-dev-server.md

 ---
-layout: post
 title: "Using an Arch VirtualBox as a Local Dev Server"
-date:   2016-02-06 17:32:30 -0500
+date: 2016-02-06
-categories: virtualbox networking
+category: dev
 ---

 My main machine at home is a Windows 7 box.
 It's great for gaming and other media consumption, but I can't stand the ecosystem for dev work.
 I'm more comfortable with the Unix side of things.
 So I've usually resorted to dual booting or using the Macbook.
 I go in spurts though, and if I go a few weeks without touching the Linux side of things I feel like I've let the OS down.
 Like an unmowed lawn.
 If I switch to a VirtualBox, I thought, maybe I'll hop back and forth between the two operating systems enough to maintain each of them properly.

 I installed Arch using some default VBox settings and it worked great.
 I configured it to my liking: [unixporn][] style with bspwm and urxvt and nothing else.
 I figured I wouldn't have to worry about memory issues if I never installed a browser or anything like that.
 That was the whole idea behind the virtual machine.